B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

 The SaaS company creates a shortlist of 4 lead routing partners, scheduling demos and requesting detailed technical documentation.
-Each stakeholder group evaluates different criteria: IT focuses on complexity, sales examines workflow impact, and procurement reviews pricing models.
+Evaluation criteria fracture along stakeholder lines: IT focuses on integration complexity, sales examines workflow impact, and procurement reviews pricing models.

 Content That Helps